PhoneIn/docs/docs/compatibility.md

 ## Is my doorphone compatible with Phonein?

-Phonein supports a huge variety of doorphone systems.
+Phonein supports a huge variety of doorphone systems, including many digital systems.
 We invested a lot of time in research to make the list as complete and accurate as possible.
 <br />
 Please see the below list.
 If your system is not listed, it's possible we may still support it.
 Please email us at contact@phonein.io with the name and a picture of your device, and we'll get right back to you.

 ## What if I can't find my doorphone system in the list?
 We're constantly working on supporting new systems.
-If you can't find your system here, feel free to ask about it at contact@phonein.io
+If you can't find your system here, we really really want to add it to the list.
+Please send an email to contact@phonein.io with some information about it, such as a picture of the main unit and handset!

 ## Compatible Systems List